cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 - IAM username
 - Link to access a preconfigured EC2 F1 instance

-If you have not received that email, please contact an Xilinx event staff member.
+If you have not received that email, please contact an Xilinx event staff member now.

 #### Start a preconfigured EC2 F1 instance